Last updated on : 30 Sep, 2025

-The good news is that you can manage it naturally with a few simple dietary and lifestyle changes.
-Let’s explore effective home remedies and diet tips that may help lower uric acid levels and reduce your risk of gout.
+In this blog, we will explore effective home remedies that may help lower uric acid levels and reduce your risk of developing gout.

 Studies have shown that tart cherries (not all berries) may help reduce gout flares due to their anti-inflammatory and antioxidant properties.